 #2 Drink hot beverages.
 Do this as soon as you wake up and throughout the day.
 You should also drink a hot beverage and eat a chocolate bar before bed.
-Your dinner will provide some energy, but a snack just before bed will metabolize and provide energy and warmth in the middle of the night as well.
+Your dinner will provide some energy, but a snack just before bed will metabolize and provide energy and warmth in the middle of the night.

 #3 Soak up the sunshine.
-Spend as much time as you can in the sun to keep warm during the day.
+Spend as much time as possible in the sun to keep warm during the day.

 #4 Keep moving.
-Exercise is the easiest way to stay warm, so if you’re hiking be sure to not take a break for too long since you’ll be losing heat faster than you’re making it.
+Exercise is the easiest way to stay warm, so if you’re hiking, be sure not to take a break for too long since you’ll lose heat faster than you’re making it.

 #5 Ventilate your tent.
 While it might seem counterintuitive, opening some of the windows in your tent will reduce condensation.
-The hot air you exhale as you sleep can make your tent damp inside even if everything else is dry, so it’s important you have some vents open to let it escape.
+The hot air you exhale as you sleep can make your tent damp inside, even if everything else is dry, so you must have some vents open to let it escape.

 #7 Camp away from the wind.
-If you can, seek out some shelter for your campsite under trees or in a covered area.
+If you can, seek shelter for your campsite under trees or in a covered area.
 This will keep you warmer if it gets windy.

 #8 Stay dry.
-We always suggest avoiding cotton as when it gets wet it gets cold, unlike wool or synthetic fabric.
-You should pack spare dry clothes as well so that you’re prepared if anything happens to the ones you’re wearing.
+We always suggest avoiding cotton as when it gets wet, it gets cold, unlike wool or synthetic fabric.
+You should also pack spare dry clothes so that you’re prepared if anything happens to the ones you’re wearing.

 #9 Start a fire.
 If you’re setting up a campsite for the night, collect lots of firewood while it’s still light outside.
 Then as the temperature drops, burn a fire as long as you can to warm up before bed.

 #10 Sleep off the ground.
-You need to keep your sleeping bag off the ground if camping in the snow.
+If camping in the snow, you must keep your sleeping bag off the ground.
 Some people use a cot, but you can also use two sleeping pads to keep yourself further from the ground.